-Guns and a country's bargaining power.
-Reasons for global waste from arms build-up.
+Guns and a country's bargaining power: What are the reasons for global waste in form of arms build-up?

 Required: Garfinkel, M. & S. Skepardas (2006), Economics of conflict: An overview, Sect.3, Handbook of Defense Economics, Elsevier.

 5. Nuclear missile war and deterrence